UWB-ACM/Hackathon-Docs/Server-Creation.md

 ```

 You are now all set to use your droplet!

+_Note: no characters will be shown when typing in your password for any ssh session._

 ## Step 3 (Optional): Set up Non-Root Account(s) For Your Teammates